Black and white photo of a personal loudspeaker against a brick background. Sound design, manufacturing, power rating concept.

 The Simple Reason Why You Can't Always Trust Loudspeaker Power Ratings

-What Does a Loudspeaker Power Rating Really Mean?
+What Does a Loudspeaker Power Rating Mean?

 • Excessive distortion or noises

-• "Bottoming out” (soft parts hitting hard parts)
+• Bottoming out (soft parts hitting hard parts)

-• Blown speakers (voice-coil wire breakage)
+• Blown loudspeakers (voice-coil wire breakage)

-Equations for Calculating Power in Watts and Watts Peak
+Equations for Calculating Power in Watts and Watts Peak.

 • AES2-1984 (the Audio Engineering Society)

-• EIA-426B (the Electronic Industries Alliance)
+• EIA-426-B (the Electronic Industries Alliance)

 • IEC 60027 (the International Electrotechnical Commission)